 In the effectiveness field study, adverse reactions in horses treated with OSPHOS usually began within two hours of treatment.
 The most common adverse reactions were discomfort, agitation, pawing, and signs of colic.
 In the safety study, several horses treated with OSPHOS developed soft or firm injection site swellings, which resolved within 10 days.

 When giving OSPHOS, you should advise owners to watch their horse for at least two hours after treatment for agitation, signs of colic, and other abnormal behavior, such as head shaking and lip licking.
 If a horse seems uncomfortable or nervous or experiences cramping, tell the owner to hand-walk the horse for 15 minutes.
 Advise the owner to contact you if signs don’t resolve or if the horse displays other abnormal symptoms.

 Read the package inserts for TILDREN and OSPHOS for a complete description of the contraindications, warnings, and precautions for each drug.

-Ceva Sante Animale (for TILDREN) and Dechra, Ltd. (for OSPHOS) are required to submit to FDA all reports of adverse drug experiences that they receive.
+Ceva Sante Animale (for TILDREN) and Dechra, Ltd. (for OSPHOS) are required to submit to FDA all reports of adverse drug events and product defects that they receive.
 FDA reviews the reports to identify potential safety and effectiveness concerns that may not have been apparent at the time of drug approval.
 FDA conducts this post-marketing monitoring to make sure that TILDREN and OSPHOS continue to meet the required standards for safety and effectiveness established during the approval process.